9 best yoga mats on Amazon, as recommended by a yoga teacher

 Thickness: 6mm

 You won't regret investing in this mat if it's in your budget and if you need a little guidance with your practice.
 I love the superb quality and eco-friendly materials of this mat.
-It's super grippy and not too thick, making it the perfect choice for a session that requires a lot of single-leg balancing.
+It's super grippy and not too thick, so you feel supported but can firmly make contact with the ground beneath you, making it a great choice for a session that requires a lot of single-leg balancing.
 It also features alignment aids, unlike other mats on this list, which are really helpful.

 It's not suitable for those allergic to latex, but it's one of our absolute favourite luxury picks.
 It comes in a variety of eye-catching colours and looks as superb on the studio floor as it does folded up in your gym bag.